embeddedtoys/Beagleboneblack/bbbrobocape/README.md

 The software Allows user to test functionality of the various sections of robocape.
 The code is a collection of open source lib's already out there for beaglebone black.
 The eclipse project was based on Derek Malloys nice tutorial from his website.
 He puts out some great tutorials.
 The PWM module is based on Saadahmad's C++ lib.
-Works great the pwm used are PWM1A PWM1B PWM2A and PWM2B.
+Works great, the pwm used are PWM1A PWM1B PWM2A and PWM2B.
 The motor control section is ST Micro's firmware code converted to a class.
 The network class used is netlink.
 Seems to work ok.
 Keep in mind you can use all the software or cut out what you don't like or just write your own from scratch, that's what's great about free software.